PRIME TIME Preschool

 Before selecting team members, please review Preschool Team Members, which outlines the qualifications and responsibilities for each role.
 All new team members must be available for training (see “Training”).

 Please provide complete, accurate, and reliable contact information for all team members.
 Email addresses and phone numbers provided should be accessible year-round.
 Failure to do so may jeopardize your program grant.
-Final team selection is finalized post-grant our PRIME TIME grant managers.
+Final team selection is finalized post-grant by PRIME TIME staff.
 If we are not able to contact team members, they may be replaced post-award.

 Program Coordinator training is an online module that takes 2-3 hours to complete.
 Preschool Facilitator training is a eight hours long, and takes place on a Saturday at our main office in New Orleans.
 This training is available bi-annually, with one training in mid-July, and another in mid-January.